peterkuma/pst/README.md

 **Development status:** Beta

-PST is a format for structured text modelled after Bourne shell expressions and JSON.
-PST supports strings, numbers (integers and floating-point), boolean, missing values (none), arrays, objects (key-value pairs), single-character flags, and string flags.
+PST is a format for encoding structured text similar to Bourne shell formatting and JSON.
+PST supports strings, numbers (integers and floating-point), bool, missing values (`none`), arrays, objects (key-value pairs), single-character flags (`-x`), and string flags (`--abc`).
-Relative to JSON, PST is simpler, while supporting many of its features.
+Relative to JSON, PST is simpler, while supporting much of its features.
-PST aims to be a unified human and machine-readable format for command line argument passing, standard input/output and config file formatting which is easier to read and write than JSON.
-PST is smilar to YAML, but simpler, supporing one-line expressions, and is more consistent with conventions on GNU systems.
+PST aims to be human and machine readable, and suitable for command line argument formatting, standard input/output and configuration file formatting.
+PST is smilar to YAML, but supporing one-line expressions (indentation does not matter).

+Implementations of PST as a command-line program and a Python 2.7/3 function are available.

 Examples
 --------